 - 2. Respect the buyer's calendar.
 Never pitch booking links in your early messages.
 Focus entirely on verifying pain points and establishing conversational dialogue first.
 Once the ice is broken, booking the call is simple.

-- 3. Maintain absolute safety.
+- 3. Keep volume conservative.
 Do not run high-volume blast campaigns.
 Sending a steady, safe volume of 15 targeted invitations daily consistently yields better long-term pipeline value than sporadic, massive spamming campaigns.

 Use the sequence above as a repeatable operating model.
 Keep the list narrow, track each reply type, and only scale what proves it can create useful conversations.